vrk-kpa/suomifi-ui-components/src/core/Link/LinkList/LinkList.md

 ### Basic use

 - Use a descriptive heading or a label with the list.
-- Link the heading/label to the list via the `ariaDescribedBy` prop.
+- Link the heading/label to the list via the `ariaLabelledBy` prop.
 - Use the right heading level semantically and use the `<Heading>` component's `as` prop for changing the styling if needed.
 - Wrap each child in `LinkListItem` component to get the correct styling.
 - `<LinkListItem>` supports `<Link>`, `<ExternalLink>` and `<RouterLink>` as its children.